PieroMacaluso/reinforcement-learning-stuff/README.md

 Just a bunch of Python scripts implemented during my Master Thesis working on Reinforcement Learning using OpenAI Gym.

 ## Installation
-I suggest to use **pipenv** to install all the packages needed to execute correctly the exercises.
+I suggest you to use **pipenv** to install all the packages needed to execute correctly the exercises.
 ```bash
 git clone https://github.com/pieromacaluso/rl-exercises.git
 cd rl-exercises